BBQ Tips and Tricks: Grill a Juicy Smoked Chicken

 The scientific explanation is this: A protein stored in the muscle and bone marrow of the chicken, called myoglobin, is a purplish color.
 Under normal cooking conditions, this protein breaks down to give the whole piece of chicken a consistent white coloring.

-However, the gases released by smoking meats combines with the myoglobin and create a pinkish color that will not fade, no matter how hot you cook it.
+However, the gases released by smoking meats combines with myoglobin to create a pinkish color that will not fade, no matter how hot you cook it.
 This reaction is what gives the “smoke ring” to most meats.
 Since there is also an abundance of myoglobin in the bones, you may also see this pink color concentrated around the bones and joints.
 Link here to see what the USDA says about the color of meat and poultry.

 But rest easy.
 At Smokey Mo’s, we temp all of our meats to ensure your health and safety.